umddb/cmsc424-fall2015/project4/README.md

 You shouldn't have to modify any other code besides those functions.

 ### Submission
 You should submit modified `btree.py` and `queryprocessing.py` files.
-We will test those in an automated fashion, using a set of test cases.
+We will test those in a (partially) automated fashion, using a set of test cases.
+We will provide additional information (including a sample dataset) in a few days.

 Note: Make sure to handle extreme cases (e.g., no input tuples for the joins, a single group for group by aggregate, etc.)